Healthy Weight Loss and Dieting Tips

 The key to successful, healthy weight loss

-Your weight is a balancing act, but the equation is simple: If you eat more calories than you burn, you gain weight.
+Successfully managing your weight comes down to a simple equation: If you eat more calories than you burn, you gain weight.
 And if you eat fewer calories than you burn, you lose weight.
 Sounds easy, right?
 Then why is losing weight so hard?

 We aren’t born with an innate craving for French fries and donuts or an aversion to broccoli and whole grains.
 This conditioning happens over time as we’re exposed to more and more unhealthy food choices.
 A recent pilot study at Tufts University, however, suggests that it’s possible to reprogram your brain’s food cravings so that you hanker for healthier foods instead of high-calorie ‘diet busters.’
 In the study, a small group of subjects enrolled in a behavioral weight management program that emphasizes portion-control and education to change eating habits.
 After six months, brain scans revealed increased reward and enjoyment of healthy, low-calorie foods, and a decrease in enjoyment of unhealthy, higher-calorie foods.